Taking Care of Yourself: Know the Difference Between Mind and Body

-Taking care of oneself is not always the easiest thing to do.
+Taking care of yourself is not always the easiest thing to do.
 However, it’s an important life skill to have if you want a fulfilling life.

 It’s ultimately learning how to get out of your monkey mind and BE in your body.

-Being in The Mind Makes Taking Care of Oneself Difficult
+Being Up in Your Head Makes Taking Care of Yourself Difficult

 There is a big difference between being in your mind and being in your body.
 Most people don’t even know the difference.
 Do you know what I mean by being in your mind and being in your body?